 I’m a new grad with little relevant experience in my field.
 Do I put the education section above work history on a resume?

 Your education should be the first thing on your resume until you have at least a couple of years of relevant experience.
-Learn more about how to format your education section here.
+Learn more about the resume education section.

 How far back should my “Certifications” section go on a resume?